fusion94/fusion94.org-v2/_drafts/conservation-and-hunting.md

 ### Hunting and Conservation

 > warning ""
-> I will admit my views on Conservation are skewed, or if you will biased, as someone who actively hunts and fishes and I've been performing these activities for close to 45 years now.
+> My views on Conservation have been formed by actively hunting, fishing, and spending time in the outdoors for close to 45 years now.

 In our nation's early years, there were few laws protecting fish and wildlife and our wildlife resources took a heavy toll.
 Market hunters took fish and wildlife **at will** while habitat disappeared under plow and roads, resulting in devastating reductions in wildlife populations.
 Some species, like the passenger pigeon, were taken to the point of no return; others such as bison, white-tailed deer and wild turkeys, were pushed to the edge extinction.